- Admissions & Aid

 Considering an advanced nursing career?
 You may be asking “What does a Clinical Nurse Specialist do?”
 Clinical Nurse Specialists (CNS) are advanced practice RNs who work in hospitals, clinics, long-term care facilities, rehabilitation centers, private practices, and more.
 In many states, gaining licensure as a CNS makes you eligible to apply for prescription privileges.
+Learn more about CNS programs.

 What is a Clinical Nurse Specialist (CNS)?